decuant/WMOQuery/README.md

 # .6 compile

 This is an internal script to collect forecast data from the archive folder and used by the plot function in ``console``.
 Given a start (root) directory it will inspect any sub-folder searching for ``json`` file extension.
 It does parse each file and build a table of stations, for each station will build a sub-table collecting data using the ``issue date``.
 Thus the user can collect data just for a specific day/month/year only specifying the root directory of interest.
 The file contains all stations found.
-Note that fields ``id`` and ``city_name`` do represent the same station, it is useful though for displaying on screen.
-When an ``issue date`` for a station is already compiled it won't be collected again or overwrite the previous one and as such the first issue date found is treated as the valid one.
+Note that fields ``id`` and ``city_name`` do represent the same station.
+When an ``issue date`` for a station is already compiled it won't be collected again.

 File format: